amulyaprasanth/bible_chatbot/README.md

 ## Future Improvements

-1. Create a knowledge base with famous bible commentary
-2. File upload facility and chat with PDF functionality.
+1. File upload facility and chat with PDF functionality.